everycure-org/matrix/docs/src/onboarding/local-setup.md

 make
 ```

+!!! help "Encountering issues?"
+    If you're experiencing any problems running the `MakeFile`, please refer to our [Common Errors FAQ](../faq/common_errors.md) for troubleshooting guidance.
+This resource contains solutions to frequently encountered issues and may help resolve your problem quickly.

 !!! tip

     If you are running on an ARM machine (e.g., MacBooks with Apple Silicon), you might not get the best performance.
 In this case call `make TARGET_PLATFORM=linux/arm64` instead which will build the image for your specific architecture.